tlapfai/notes/README.md

     int * const ptr; // const pointer to int, not allowed to redirect ptr const int * const ptr; // const pointer to const int

-*const* beside ptr is to modify the constancy of the pointer
+*const* beside ptr is to modify the constancy of the pointer, we must initalize the pointer in its definition

 **Call by pointer**